MatthiasJY/MatthiasJY/README.md

 <h3 align="center">Exploring new ways on how data can excite my life!</h3>
 <br/>

-Hello, Jing Yi here!
+## About Me 👨🏻‍💻

+**Hello!**
-I’m a media planner turned data analyst with experience in SQL, Excel, Python, and Tableau.
-I leverage my creative strategy background and technical skills to extract insights, automate workflows, and build impactful visualizations.
+I was a media planner for 4 years, before pivoting into the role of a data analyst.
+I wanted to compliment my media planning skills with something new, exciting, and creative, and I found just the perfect role for that: A Data Analyst!
+Leveraging on my creative strategy background and technical skills to extract insights from campaigns, automate workflows, and build impactful visualizations for client presentations, being a Data Analyst.
+I've pick up new skills in SQL, Python, and Tableau, learning about Databases, how to manage them, processing data, storing data, and even presenting them with specialised tools.

 I specialize in optimized SQL queries, Python scripts for analytics, and Tableau dashboards to inform strategic decisions.
 Focused on solving business challenges and uncovering growth opportunities, I’m passionate about delivering data-driven solutions.
-Let’s connect and collaborate on impactful projects!
+I love the flexibility and creativeness data gives for me to create my own projects, the struggle (Google, Stackoverflow, and now Chatgpt)

-**Skills** 🔨
+**Skills**

-**Data Projects** 🖥️
+## Data Projects 🖥️

 [General Assembly Capstone Project](https://github.com/MatthiasJY/GA_Capstone)

-Created a Revenue forecasting model and a Recommendation System with Collaborative Filtering using Python for my Capstone project in General Assembly.
+In this project, I created a Revenue forecasting model and a Recommendation System with Collaborative Filtering using Python for my Capstone project in General Assembly.
 View more details in the link above!

 *Work in Progress*

 I'm currently creating a Content Based Recommendation System to recommend the next restaurant to visit with my girlfriend based on the places that recived a high rating from us.
 The idea I have is to make use of Google Maps API to retrieve a list of restaurants in Singapore

-## Employment History 📊

-FIRSTCOM SOLUTIONS | Campaign Executive<br/>
-Jan 2021 -  May 2022

-Conceptualise and execute content and advertising strategies on Meta (Facebook & Instagram)<br/>
-Assisted clients in growing Page Like by 20% - 50% organically over 3 months, and achieving around 100% increase in sales on third party delivery platform <br/>
-Serviced 8 - 12 clients constantly, managing varying expectations, and meeting their needs in multiple ways including liaising with third party vendors, meeting creative standards, and ad hoc requests<br/>

 ## Education 📚

-General Assembly | Data Analyst Immersive Course<br/>
+**General Assembly | Data Analyst Immersive Course**<br/>
 Sept 2024 - Dec 2024<br/>
-Technical Skills:  Excel, SQL, Python, Tableau, PowerBI
+Skills:  Excel, SQL, Python, Tableau, PowerBI

-RMIT | Bachelor of Marketing<br/>
+**RMIT | Bachelor’s Degree in Marketing**<br/>
-Jan 2017 - Dec 2019
+Jan 2017 - Dec 2019<br/>
+Skills: Strategic Marketing Planning, Market Research, Brand Management